zhangyics/EN_lancoPKU/README.md

 - ### [Deconv Dec](https://github.com/lancopku/DeconvDec)

   Code for “Deconvolution-Based Global Decoding for Neural Machine Translation”[[pdf]](https://arxiv.org/pdf/1806.03692.pdf).
 This work proposes a new NMT model that decodes the sequence with the guidance of its structural prediction of the context of the target sequence.
 The model gets very competitive results.
-It is robust to translating sentences of different lengths and it also reduces repetition repetition phenomenon.
+It is robust to translate sentences of different lengths and it also reduces repetition phenomenon.

 - ### [bag-of-words](https://github.com/lancopku/bag-of-words)